Stock Analysis · TKO Group Holdings Inc (TKO)

 • Live events (ticket sales and on-site event revenue)

-• Sponsorship (brand partnerships and advertising tied to events/programming)
+• Sponsorship and advertising (brand partnerships and ads tied to broadcasts and events)

-• Consumer products & licensing (merchandise, video games, and other licensed products)
+• Consumer products and licensing (merchandise, video games, licensing fees, and related royalties)

 Key Figures